Get your free personal and business credit scores to find out.

 When you’re applying for a business credit card, you first need to consider which card works best for you.

-But you probably want to know what, exactly, the card issuer wants so that you can actually get that card.
+But you probably want to know what, exactly, the card issuer wants so that you can actually successfully apply for a business credit card and get it.
 It is an application, after all!

 This information shouldn’t be surprising, but it never hurts to have everything prepared beforehand.